 All whilst adjusting our own emotions to the new situation.

-If we have recognised yourself or someone we know (likely new to caring since the pandemic), then please share this blog with them.
-We're not alone.
+If you have recognised yourself or someone we know (likely new to caring since the pandemic), then please share this blog with them.
+You're not alone.
 And there are very good reasons to accept and acknowledge our caring role.
 To get advice and support, create an action plan and become sustainable.

-Six simple questions.
+Here are six simple questions to ask ourselves.
 If we answer 'yes' to any of these questions, there is a high chance we're now providing 'moments of care', and it's important to accept the impact of this:

 Are we getting shopping and/or prescriptions on a regular basis for someone else?